protoss70/flowStormBot/app/parameters.md

 > - **searchMethods**: {text: boolean, voice: boolean}, decide which types of search you allow, voice search and/or text search

+> - **elasticSearchCharLimit**: { charLimit: _number_, limitOn: _boolean_ }: limitOn turns on or off the maximum character limit for the search, charLimit decides the maximum number of characters in a search query allowed.

 # UI

 > - **title**: _string_, title displayed in the UI header